Why do we sleep?

 The goals of the Allada laboratory are to make important discoveries in the areas of sleep and circadian rhythms and to provide engaged scientific training and an inclusive environment for a diverse group of postdoctoral fellows, graduate students, and undergraduates.
 To accomplish this goal, we (mentor and mentees) collaborate by proposing novel and insightful hypotheses, carefully planning and executing well-designed experiments, rigorously and quantitatively analyzing experimental results, and lastly, interpreting results in light of controls and the published literature.
 Ultimately, the tangible products of our collective efforts are high impact publications that communicate our findings, competitive grant proposals that provide the funding necessary to sustain our efforts, and future careers for trainees whether in academia or elsewhere.

-The Allada laboratory seeks energetic and highly motivated individuals who can excel as part of a team diverse in background, training.
-Our research incorporates a wide range of multidisciplinary approaches including molecular (e.g., RNA sequencing, luminescence reporter imaging), cellular (e.g, connectomics, optical imaging), and behavioral (e.g., in vivo neuronal activation).
+The Allada laboratory seeks energetic and highly motivated individuals who can excel as part of a team diverse in background and training.
+Our research incorporates a wide range of multidisciplinary approaches including molecular (e.g., RNA sequencing, luminescence reporter imaging), cellular (e.g., connectomics, optical imaging), and behavioral (e.g., in vivo neuronal activation).
 Experience with molecular biology, RNA-sequencing, bioinformatics, patch clamp electrophysiology, optical imaging, and/or Drosophila highly preferred.
-We are located on the Evanston campus of Northwestern University, located on Lake Michigan just outside of Chicago.

 Postdoctoral Fellows